Maumagnaguagno/maumagnaguagno.github.io/baremetal.md

 - Tools to write, compile, flash and debug programs
 - Learning curve, tutorials, libraries and examples

-If you are starting it is a good idea to pick a the most available microcontroller, as their cost is usually low with lots of materials available online.
+It is a good idea for starters to pick the most available microcontroller, as their cost is usually low with lots of materials available online.
 Such materials will minimize your development time, as no library must be ported and tested in a new platform.
 Only pick a different microcontroller if part of your specification demands, for example, hardware division must be available to avoid a GHz microcontroller or energy consumption must be less than uA.

-For complex projects the memory size and amount of GPIOs must be carefully considered, as their placement around the IC.
+For complex projects the memory size and amount of GPIOs must be carefully considered, as well as their placement around the IC.
 Remember that some microcontrollers are 5V tolerant, which can save you a few extra components.
 The tools are usually free, their real cost is the learning curve that may consume a long time for inexperienced users.
 To avoid being tied to one IDE it is a good idea to start with a Makefile, which reveals the stages instead of hiding the entire process behind a few buttons.